 Which Embroidery Colors Are Available?

-Many giveaways at Quality Logo Products can be embroidered with your design.
+Many giveaways, like beanies, baseball hats, and t-shirts, can be embroidered with your design.
 Each will have its own special thread colors, which you can find directly on our website.

 You’ll also see the number of colors you can use in your embroidered logo.